samboy/ChessVariantResearch/Congo/Congo-Zillions/README.md

 Changes from stock Congo:

-* A1/B1 and F1/G1 have islands: One will not drown on these squares.
+* In congo-islands.zrf, A1/B1 and F1/G1 have islands: One will not drown
+  on these squares.

-If one selects the variant, the following changes are also done:
+If one selects the first variant, the following changes are also done:

 * The pawns are now “mPawns”: Once after the river, they can *not* go backwards, but can more or capture one square forwards or sideways.